-TOMORROW the South Development Corporation becomes the official owner of the 1 000-hectare farm Glenmore-and an almost immediate start will be made on the preparatory work for a brand new African township which will cost R26 million over a fiveyear period.
+TOMORROW the South African Development Corporation becomes the official owner of the 1 000-hectare farm Glenmore-and an almost immediate start will be made on the preparatory! work for a brand new African township. which will cost R26 million over a fiveyear period.

-In the next year the SADC, formerly the South African Bantu Trust, will spend R6.1 million on a satellite township to be built in the Ciskei in a horseshoe bend of the Great Fish River, about 40 kilometres from Grahamstown.
+In the next year the SADC, formerly the South African Bantu Trust, will spend R6,1 million on a satellite township to be built in the Ciskei in a horseshoe bend of the Great Fish River, about 40 kilometres from Grahamsinstalling services by March, 1979.
+A big work force, mainly unemployed squatforce. .. ters from areas like Port Alfred, will be moved in within about a month to build 500 temporary wood and asbestos houses which will house the labourers employed in the building of Glenmore.

-Land surveying has already progressed to an advanced stage and the Administration Board of Midlands the Cape (ABCM) which has undertaken to develop the township, hopes to begin installing services hatch of first materials for the 500 temporary houses has already arrived on the farm and the land on which they will be built has been cleared.
+Land surveying already progressed to an advanced stage and the Administration Board of Cape Midlands (ABCM) which undertaken to develop the township, hopes to begin

+The batch first materials for the 500 temporary houses has already arrived on the form and the land on which they will be built has been cleared.